-- Open Colleges — A list of programs that are dedicated to getting women into STEM majors and careers.
+- Open Colleges — A list of programs that are dedicated to encouraging women into STEM majors and careers.

-- Society of STEM Women of Color — An organization dedicated specifically to helping women of color get into and stay active in STEM careers.
+- Society of STEM Women of Color — An organization dedicated specifically to helping women of color gain access and remain active in STEM careers.

-- The National Academies of Science, Engineering, and Medicine — Lots of statistics related to women in STEM, including school performance, workplace representation, and salaries.
+- The National Academies of Science, Engineering, and Medicine — Features resources and statistics related to women in STEM, including school performance, workplace representation, and salaries.

-- Maryville University — A list of financial aid resources, including scholarships and grants, specifically aimed at helping women.
+- Maryville University — This site includes a listing of financial aid resources, including scholarships and grants, specifically aimed at helping women.